Monday, August 2, 2010

 This is largely due to the "scandal that has been connected with the bride's mother, Princess Louise," who is the eldest daughter of King Leopold II of the Belgians.
 Louise married Prince Philipp of Saxe-Coburg and Gotha in 1875.

 The couple's religious differences have also proved difficult.
 The Duke is a Major in the Prussian Army.
 He is a Lutheran and his wife is Roman Catholic.
 According to the Roman Catholic church's canon law, the children of mixed marriages must be brought up in the Catholic church.
-But due to a Prussian Order in Council, Prussian officers "pledge themselves to bring up their children in any faith save the Evangelical on penalty of being dismissed from the service."
-In Germany, the Lutheran Church is known as the Evangelische Kirche.
+Due to a Prussian Order in Council, Prussian officers "pledge themselves to bring up their children in any faith save the Evangelical on penalty of being dismissed from the service."

 6 comments: